hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 }
 ```

-A Lightbulb smart contract would then be responsible for validating the
+A `Lightbulb` smart contract would then be responsible for validating the
 `properties` field against the Lightbulb schema at run-time.

-An lightbulb entry, with all optional properties, would then look like the
+An `Lightbulb` entry, with all optional properties, would then look like the
 following:

 ```